The-Marcy-Lab-School/marcy-curriculum-docs/mod-6-databases/4-aggregates-and-seeding.md

 GROUP BY genre
 HAVING COUNT(*) > 2;

--- Only show platforms where the average price is over $30 SELECT platform, AVG(price) AS avg_price
+-- Only show platforms with an average price of over $30 SELECT platform, AVG(price) AS avg_price
 FROM games
 GROUP BY platform
 HAVING AVG(price) > 30;

+-- Among PC games only, show genres with avg rating above 9.0 SELECT genre, AVG(rating) AS avg_rating
+FROM games
+WHERE platform = 'PC'       -- filter rows first: only PC games GROUP BY genre
+HAVING AVG(rating) > 9.0;   -- then filter groups: only high-rated genres
 ```

 The clause order for a full aggregate query is: